CliMA/Thermodynamics.jl/docs/src/TestedProfiles.md

 # Tested Profiles

-Thermodynamics.jl is tested using a set of profiles specified in `test/profiles.jl`.
+Thermodynamics.jl is tested using a set of profiles specified in `src/TestedProfiles.jl`.

 ## Dry Phase

 ```@example
 using Thermodynamics
 using Thermodynamics.TemperatureProfiles
+using Thermodynamics.TestedProfiles
 using UnPack
 using CLIMAParameters
 using CLIMAParameters.Planet